SjoenH/keyboard-goat-dongle/README.md

 The Keyboard Goat Dongle is an Arduino-based USB device that emulates a keyboard to send playful "goat" messages to a Slack channel.
 This project is designed for ease of development and customization using Arduino.

+## Purpose

+In many workplaces, users often forget to lock their computers when stepping away, potentially exposing sensitive information.
+The Keyboard Goat Dongle provides a light-hearted, automated reminder to reinforce good security habits.
+By sending humorous messages featuring a Goat emoji, this dongle aims to gently remind users to lock their screens, making the security practice both memorable and engaging.

 ## Features

 - Emulates a USB keyboard using Arduino.